 Fiduciary funds-Fiduciary funds are used to account for resources held for the benefit of parties outside the Town.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the Town's own programs.
 The Town is responsible for ensuring that the assets reported in these funds are used for their intended purpose.
-The Town maintains one fiduciary fund, the Agency Fund.
+The Town maintains one fiduciary fund, the Custodial Fund.

-The fiduciary fund financial statement can be found on page 17 of this report.
+The fiduciary fund financial statements can be found on pages 17-18 of this report.

 Notes to the financial statements-The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 18-43.
+The notes to the financial statements can be found on pages 19-43 of this report.

-Other information-In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the Town's net pension liability, the Town's progress in funding its obligation to provide postemployment benefits to its employees, and the Town's budgetary comparison schedules for each major fund with a legally adopted budget.
-Required Supplementary Information and related notes to the Required Supplementary Information can be found on pages 44-54 of this report.
+Other information-In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the Town's net pension liability, the changes in the Town's total other postemployment benefits ("OPEB") obligation, and the Town's budgetary comparison schedules for each major fund with a legally adopted budget.
+Required Supplementary Information can be found on pages 44-55 of this report.

-The combining statements referred to earlier in connection with nonmajor governmental funds are presented immediately following the Required Supplementary Information in the Supplementary Information section of this report on pages 55-56.
+The combining statements referred to earlier in connection with nonmajor governmental funds are presented immediately following the Required Supplementary Information in the Supplementary Information section of this report on pages 56-57.